Louise de Brézé: Estates

+Personal life

 In 1547, Louise married Claude, Duke of Aumale, a member of the powerful House of Lorraine and son of Claude, Duke of Guise.
-Socially, Louise and the Brézés were the inferiors to the Guises.
+Socially, Louise and the Brézés were considered the inferiors to the Guises.
 Gaspard II de Coligny tried to dissuade the Guises from the match, stating that "it was not very honorable for them and that it was worth more to have an inch of authority and favor with honor, than an armful without honor."
 However, the match gave the Guises the opportunity to strengthen their alliance with Diane, which thus ensured that they would remain in favor with the King.